Flyer-Boy/NewApproach/README.md

  3. **How to use Graphs to build Business Processes/Workflows:** https://medium.com/@marcospinedo/how-graphs-simplify-business-processes-and-workflows-like-moving-balls-between-baskets-c9606c9e973f

 It comprises a few Cypher scripts that I used to demonstrate concepts applied to a Ride-Hailing scenario and the Prototype (POC) Application code.
+It also includes the Tender Workflow script, illustrating how a Workflow application can be developed using Graphs.
+If I build a UI for the Tender Workflow in the future, I will place it in this repo as well.

 The files are: